TomasHubelbauer/spotify-slack-status/README.md

 ## To-Do

-### Skip status update in case Spotify is open but paused, not playing

-I think `osascript` should have a way to ask Spotify for its playback status.

 ### Install this as a login item

 I would like for the script to start running automatically on macOS logon.